Chiral oscillations in terms of the zitterbewegung effect

-The effective value of Eq.~(\ref{17}) appears only when both positive and negative frequencies are taken into account to compose a Dirac wave packet, i. e. the non-null mean value of $\langle\gamma_{\0}\gamma_{\5}\rangle$ is revealed by the interference between Dirac equation solutions with opposite sign frequencies.
-It is important to note that an eigenstate of helicity can be read as an eigenstate of chirality only in the ultra-relativistic limit (mass $m = 0$) \cite{Pes95}.
-At time $t = 0$, the coefficients $b_{\s}\bb{p}$ and $d^*_{\s}\bb{p}$ used in the construction of the Dirac wave packet $\psi\bb{x}$ can be chosen to provide a negative (positive) chiralitly eigenstate \cite{Ber05,Ber05A} or, in the same way, to provide a helicity eigenstate (when $h u_{\s}\bb{p}(v_{\s}\bb{p}) \equiv \pm \frac{1}{2}u_{\s}\bb{p}(v_{\s}\bb{p})$).
-Once we have assumed that the initial chiral eigenstate\footnote{Neutrinos are supposedly produced as chiral eigenstates via weak interactions.} $\psi\bb{0, \mbox{\boldmath$x$}}$ is not only a superposition of momentum eigenstantes weighted by a momentum distribution of Eq.~(\ref{002}) centered around $\mbox{\boldmath$\vec{p}$}_{\0}$, but also a helicity (constant of the motion) eigenstate obtained through the production of a spin-polarized particle, which formally occurs when we assume that the constant spinor $w$ in the wave packet expression (\ref{003}) is a simultaneous eigenspinor of $\gamma^{\5}$ and $h$\footnote{When we establish that $\psi\bb{0, \mbox{\boldmath$x$}}$ is a $h$ and/or a $\gamma^{\5}$ eigenstate, we are referring to the choice of the fixed spinor $w$ in Eq.~(\ref{003}).
-As a peculiarity, {\em broken} of the Lorentz symmetry is not specifically related to the choice of $w$, but more generically to the choice of the momentum distributions ${b_{\s}\bb{p}}$ and $d^*_{\s}\bb{\tilde{p}}$ written in terms of $w$ and $\varphi\bb{\mbox{\boldmath$p$}-\mbox{\boldmath$p$}_{\0}}$.
-It is not the choice of $w$ as a $h$ eigenstate which ruins the Lorentz invariance of Dirac wave packets, but the general choice of the momentum distribution for constructing them and the effective way that they (Dirac wave packets) appear in some averaged value integrals, i. e. once one has established an analytical shape for the momentum distribution (as they have done in done in \cite{DeL98} and \cite{Zub80}), it is stated that it is valid only for one specific reference frame, and the discussion of Lorentz invariance aspects becomes a little more complicated since it touches more fundamental definitions.}, we can make use of the following decomposition,
+At time $t = 0$, the coefficients $b_{\s}\bb{p}$ and $d^*_{\s}\bb{p}$ used in the construction of the Dirac wave packet $\varphi\bb{x}$ can be chosen to provide a negative (positive) chiralitly eigenstate \cite{Ber05,Ber05A} or, in the same way, to provide a helicity eigenstate (when $h u_{\s}\bb{p}(v_{\s}\bb{p}) \equiv \pm \frac{1}{2}u_{\s}\bb{p}(v_{\s}\bb{p})$).
+Once one has assumed that the initial chiral eigenstate\footnote{Neutrinos are supposedly produced as chiral eigenstates via weak interactions.} $\varphi\bb{0, \vec{x}}$ is not only a superposition of momentum eigenstantes weighted by a momentum distribution of Eq.~(\ref{002}) centered around $\vec{p}_{\0}$, but also a helicity (constant of the motion) eigenstate obtained through the production of a spin-polarized particle, which formally occurs when one assumes that the constant spinor $w$ in the wave packet expression (\ref{003}) is a simultaneous eigenspinor of $\Gamma^{\5}$ and $h$\footnote{When one establishes that $\varphi\bb{0, \vec{x}}$ is a $h$ and/or a $\Gamma^{\5}$ eigenstate, it refers to the choice of the fixed spinor $w$ in Eq.~(\ref{003}).
+As a peculiarity, {\em broken} of the Lorentz symmetry is not specifically related to the choice of $w$, but more generically to the choice of the momentum distributions ${b_{\s}\bb{p}}$ and $d^*_{\s}\bb{\tilde{p}}$ written in terms of $w$ and $\varphi\bb{\vec{p}-\vec{p}_{\0}}$.
+It is not the choice of $w$ as a $h$ eigenstate which ruins the Lorentz invariance of Dirac wave packets, but the general choice of the momentum distribution for constructing them and the effective way that they (Dirac wave packets) appear in some averaged value integrals, i. e. given that one has established an analytical shape for the momentum distribution (as they have done in done in \cite{DeL98} and \cite{Zub80}), it is stated that it is valid only for one specific reference frame, and the discussion of Lorentz invariance aspects becomes a little more complicated since it touches more fundamental definitions.}, we can make use of the following decomposition,